dynamoose/dynamoose/docs/api/Model.md

 });
 ```

-In the event you have a rangeKey for your model, you can pass in an object for the `hashKey` parameter.
+In the event you have a rageKey (sort key) for your model, you can pass in an object for the `hashKey` (partition key) parameter.

 ```js
 const User = new dynamoose.Model("User", {"id": Number, "name": {"type": String, "rangeKey": true}});